-CONTACT WITH A SPINNING PROPELLER WILL CAUSE SERIOUS INJURY OR DEATH.
-SHUT OFF ENGINES while peopleare in the water near the boat, on the swim platform, or on the boarding ladder.
-NEVER OPERATE IN REVERSE TOWARD A PERSON in the water.
+- COMPACT WITH A SPINNING PROPELLER WELL CAUSE SERIOUS INJURY OF DEATH. - SHIT OFF ENGINES while people or either the water resettle boot, on the axim platform, or on the boarding ladder. - NEVER OPERATE IN REVERSE TOWARD A PERSON in the water.

-SERVICE OF THE ENGINE INSTALLED IN THIS BOAT REQUIRES SPECIAL TOOLS, TRAINING AND GENUINE REPLACEMENT PARTS WHICH ARE ONLY WAILABLE FROM SKIER'S CHOICE, INC. THE FUEL SYSTEM SHOULD BE SERVICED ONLY BY A SKIER'S CHOICE TRAINED CERTIFIED TECHNICIAN.
-DO NOT ATTEMPT TO SERVICE THE SYSTEM YOURSELF.
+SERVICE OF THE ENGINE HISTALLED BY THIS BOAT REQUIRES SPECIAL TOOLS, TRAINING AND GENLINE REPLACEMENT FAITS WHICH ARE ONLY AVAILABLE FROM SKIER'S CHOICE, INC. THE FUEL SYSTEM SHOULD BE SERVICED ONLY BY A SKIER'S CHOICE TRAINED CENTIFIED TECHNIQAN.
+DO NOT AFTEMPT TO SERVICE THE SYSTEM YOURSELF.